Thursday, December 7, 2017

 Also in the Book of Hosea, just read 1:10 and 11:1.
 In the latter Yahuah called Israel collectively His Son singular.
 But in the former he says the children of Israel are sons of the living God, present tense.

 In II Samuel 7:14 Yahuah through Nathan tells David that Solomon will be His Son and He will be Solomon's Father.
-And eventually Solomon's great failing in 1 Kings 11 is actually exactly what Sethite View proponents think the Sons of God did wrong in Genesis 6.
+And eventually Solomon's great failing in 1 Kings 11 is tied to exactly what Sethite View proponents think the Sons of God did wrong in Genesis 6.

 Ezekiel 16 begins by speaking of Israel as Yahuah's adopted daughter.